howion/notes/notes/abstract-algebra/01-group-theory/01-groups.md

 ## _Thm._ Basic Group Properties

-Remembering any group is also a monoid and thus a semigroup, let $(G, \cdot)$ be a group.
-Then:
+Remembering any group is also a monoid and thus a semigroup let $(G, \cdot)$ be a group, then:

 1. Identity $e$ is unique.
 The uniqueness of the identity element does not require the use of associativity.
 2. For each $a \in G$, inverse of $a$ is unique.